Erasmus+ Staff Week: Slovene for Beginners

 9.00–12.30 Language Course Language Course Language Course Language Course Language Course

-Afternoon Activities Get-Together Lunch Tour of Ljubljana A trip to Lake Bled National Gallery Closing Ceremony
+Afternoon Activities Get-Together Lunch Tour of Ljubljana With a Boat on the Ljubljanica river National Gallery Closing Ceremony

 Number of Class Hours*: 30